 Sadly, but not unexpectedly, the differences in opinion are more tribal than philosophical.
 Laws aren’t always black and white, but when one’s interpretation of an action is based upon which tribe the actor was in rather than whether it was right or wrong, our system and our republic’s very foundation are unsteady.
 It would be nice if our country would resolve to make a real change and become less tribal and more informed.
 Laws rarely suit convenience.
 As Sir Thomas More said, “I’d give the Devil the benefit of law, for my own safety’s sake!”
 This is more important than a real change in my waistline.
 I am hopeful for change.
 Hope indeed springs eternal.

 ©2020 under analysis llc. under analysis is a nationally syndicated column.
 Spencer Farris is the founding partner of The S.E.
 Farris Law Firm in St Louis, Missouri.
 He hums the Beatles more often than he quotes Robert Bolt.
-Comments or criticisms about this column may be sent c/o this newspaper or directly to Under Analysis via email at email@example.com.
+Comments or criticisms about this column may be sent to Under Analysis via email at firstname.lastname@example.org.